microsoftgraph/microsoft-graph-docs-contrib/concepts/workbook-error-handling.md

 ## Special case handling

-For [sessionful requests](excel-manage-sessions.md#request-types), if you encounter a `502/badGateway` or `503/serviceUnavailable` error, when a second-level error code is listed in [Detailed error codes](workbook-error-codes.md#detailed-error-code), parse the second-level code and follow the corresponding instructions; otherwise, we reconmmend that you recreate the session directly.
+For [sessionful requests](excel-manage-sessions.md#request-types), if you encounter a `502/badGateway` or `503/serviceUnavailable` error, when a second-level error code is listed in [Detailed error codes](workbook-error-codes.md#detailed-error-codes), parse the second-level code and follow the corresponding instructions; otherwise, we recommend that you recreate the session directly.
 <!-- {
   "type": "#page.annotation",
   "description": "Error handling in Excel Graph.",